aglavic/plotpy/README.txt

   measurement_data_structure.py               - data structure classes
-  plot.py                                                      - executable script, mostly just module imports plotting_gui.py                                          - class for the gui
+  plot.py                                                      - executable script, mostly just module imports plotting_gui.py                                          - class for the gui file_actions                                               - functions for the new macro functionality

   configobj.py                                           - class for storing of variables in .ini files, from external source